dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 > The bitcoin private key is just a number.
 You can pick your private
 > keys randomly using just a coin, pencil, and paper: toss a coin 256
 > times and you have the binary digits of a random private key you can
-> use in a bitcoin wallet."
+> use in a bitcoin wallet.
 >
 > <cite>[Andreas M. Antonopoulos][Mastering Bitcoin]</cite>